San Diego Trolley

 If you’ve never taken the San Diego Trolley before, it’s important to be prepared.
 Luckily, the Trolley is very accessible and easy to ride.
 Here’s what else you should know before you take the San Diego Trolley.

-Download the Compass Card App Ahead of Time
+Download the Pronto App Ahead of Time

 With the app, you can purchase passes ahead of time and activate them when you ride the Trolley.
-The app will also save your payment information for future purchases.
+The Pronto app will also save your payment information for future purchases.
 If you need to check the Trolley or bus schedules, you can do so easily through the app.

 San Diego Trolley Waiting with Its Doors Open